sedaprotocol/seda-chain/DEVELOPING.md

 ## Building using Make

-To build the protobuf(only necessary if you change the protobuf) you will need to run,:
+To build the protobuf (only necessary if you made changes in the proto files) you will need to run:

 ```bash
 make prot-dep-install